leomadori/GamesHub/README.md

 # Games Hub
 ![Local Image](./Images/GH_logo.webp)

-# 1. Program Description (what is it about, goals)
+# 1. Program Description
 Thanks for visiting our page!

 Our code offers a platform for fun and exiting games to play when you are bored.
 Using Streamlit, we created an easy-access interface from which to choose your games from.
 Enjoy your time trying our games! :)

-# 2. Features (describe how the works, don't explain the code here, do that on the actual code)
+# 2. Features

 Our application features streamlit, therefore it is imperative that Streamlit is installed on you machine